Brian O'Neill (High-King of Ireland): Conflict

 In 1249 the king of Connacht, Felim O'Connor, was given refuge from the Normans by O'Neill.
 In 1252, O'Neill and his brother gave their submissions to the Justiciar of Ireland, who had marched to Armagh with a large force.
 A Rory O'Neill was given as hostage.

 In 1253 as a sign of defiance against his vassal status with the Earldom of Ulster O'Neill withheld his tribute to it and raided Iveagh, destroying the castle at Ballyroney.
 He also launched an offensive against the Normans in Leinster.
 That same year the son of Maurice FitzGerald led his forces into Tyrone to attack O'Neill, however he failed to take his submission or hostages and after battle suffered a heavy defeat at the hands of O'Neill.

 In 1255 he made a pact with Felim O'Connor's son Hugh, where by allowing Hugh free rein in the kingdom of Breifne, he would aid O'Neill against the Normans of the earldom who were eroding his territory.

-In 1257 the king of Tyrconnell, Goffraid O'Donnell, had been mortally wounded in battle against the FitzGerald's, and O'Neill used this opportunity to try to exact Tyrconnell's submission.
+In 1257 the king of Tyrconnell, Goffraid O'Donnell, had been mortally wounded in battle against the FitzGeralds, and O'Neill used this opportunity to try to exact Tyrconnell's submission.
 As the Cenel Connell discussed what to do, Goffraid's youngest brother, Donnell Og, returned from fosterage and was conferred the chieftainship of Tyrconnell.
 He refused to submit O'Neill stating the Scottish proverb "Every man should have his own world".

 High King of Ireland

-FitzGerald in 1252 had built a castle at Caoluisce, on the banks of Lough Erne, near modern-day Belleek, County Fermanagh, Northern Ireland, however in 1258 it was the site where O'Neill, in the presence of his ally O'Connor, was inaugurated as "King of the Gael of Erin".
-Whilst he received hostages from O'Connor and from O'Brien of Thomond, along with several other minor Kings from Meath and Munster, his claim was not recognised by those of the Irish closest to him including the other O'Neill factions, the O'Donnell's of Tyrconnell, the MacMahon's of Airgíalla, and the O'Rourkes of Breifne.
+FitzGerald in 1252 had built a castle at Caoluisce, on the banks of Lough Erne, near modern-day Belleek, County Fermanagh, however in 1258 it was the site where O'Neill, in the presence of his ally O'Connor, was inaugurated as "King of the Gael of Erin".
+Whilst he received hostages from O'Connor and from O'Brien of Thomond, along with several other minor Kings from Meath and Munster, his claim was not recognised by those of the Irish closest to him including the other O'Neill factions, the O'Donnells of Tyrconnell, the MacMahons of Airgíalla, and the O'Rourkes of Breifne.
 Indeed the following year O'Donnell would lead an attack into Tyrone.